 Best known as aloe vera, this evergreen succulent perennial is a member of Asphodelaceae family that also includes daylily (Hemerocallis), red hot poker (Kniphofia), and foxtail lily (Eremurus) Its origin is uncertain and it may be native to the Canary Islands, Madeira, and the Cape Verde Islands or the Arabian Peninsula.
 Plants grow 2-3′ high and form a stemless rosette of glaucous gray green, lanceolate leaves that are 1-2′ long and have white to reddish teeth.
-The yellow to orange-red flowers are 1-2″ long and appear on slender branched stems 2-3′ long from late spring to early summer.
+The yellow to orange-red flowers are 1-2″ long and appear in clusters on slender branched stems 2-3′ long from late spring to early summer.
 The leaves contain a mucilaginous sap that can be used to treat burns including sunburn and is often included in body lotions and creams for its restorative and medicinal properties.
 Plants are salt and drought tolerant and are useful in borders, succulent gardens, rock gardens, coastal gardens, herb gardens and containers.
-The genus name, Aloe, is the Arabic name for the plant.
+The genus name, Aloe, is derived from the Arabic word alloeh meaning bitter and shiny substance and refers to the latex in the leaves .
 The specific epithet, vera, is the Latin word meaning true, because it is the standard source for aloe vera, the pharmaceutical substance.

 Type: Evergreen succulent perennial